franfafdaf/IAC_23autumn_Group17-Coursework/Personal Statements/Haocheng Fan PS.md

 ### Summary

 I'm mainly resiponsible for the **debug and testing of single cycle processor**, **consttrcutiof of pipelined proseccor** and its corresposnding **debug and testing**, and the **modification of cache version**.
-I purchased a MacBook Air specifically for this course, as my Windows PC was unable to connect to vbuddy.
+A MacBook Air was purchased by me specifically for this course, as my Windows PC was unable to connect to vbuddy.
 I also do the job as the repo master, to build the github repossitoeryt and modify the repo page with Guanxi

 ### Modifications in the Single Cycle Processor Section